just-nibble/just-nibble/README.md

-# Hi 👋, I'm the Sigillite
+# Hi 👋, I'm Princewill Olaiya

 That is all